 Collaboration and information-sharing in order to raise public and stakeholder awareness of the issue and risks are a crucial focus of our anti-counterfeiting program.
 Through active partnerships with other pharmaceutical companies, and with organizations focused on security, patient safety and public health, we provide effective advocacy on high-priority anti-counterfeiting policy initiatives.

-- We contributed to multiple educational campaigns regarding the dangers of imported and counterfeit medicine sold through online pharmacies that reached thousands of health care providers, caregivers and older Americans in 2016, including coverage by major media outlets.
+- Contributed to multiple educational campaigns regarding the dangers of imported and counterfeit medicine sold through online pharmacies that reached thousands of health care providers, caregivers and older Americans in 2017, including coverage by major media outlets

-- We supported a global Best Practices Guide for IP Enforcement that was distributed to thousands of stakeholders in 2016.
+- Supported a global Best Practices Guide for IP Enforcement that was distributed to thousands of stakeholders

-- We launched a joint program focused on improvement of policy and enforcement of pharmaceutical crime in Latin America.
+- Sponsored a joint program focused on improvement of policy and enforcement of pharmaceutical crime in Latin America

-- Our Global Security staff trained more than 7,600 law enforcement and customs officials worldwide.
+- Our Global Security staff trained more than 4,000 law enforcement and customs officials worldwide

 In keeping with our mission to protect global public health, we actively collaborate with international law enforcement agencies that prioritize the investigation, prosecution and disruption of counterfeit medicines and associated criminal enterprises.